TACC-Cloud/agave-docs/docs/agave/guides/apps/app-wrapper-templates.rst

 #.
 Build the application locally on the ``executionSystem``
 #.
 Ensure that you are able to run it directly on the ``executionSystem``
 #.
-Describe the application using an Tapis app description
+Describe the application using a Tapis app description
 #.
 Create a shell template for running the app
 #.
 Upload the application directory to a ``storageSystem``
 #.
 Post the app description to the Tapis apps service